Chapter 6: The Sealed Galleries

 “The mechanical system receives unregulated pressure.”
 He finished the thought with flat certainty.
 Two years of watching exactly that happen.
 “Fluctuations that don’t make mechanical sense.
 Anomalies too regular to be geological, too deep to be mechanical.”
 He looked at her.
 Recognition.

 They turned back without discussion.
-Elias took the lantern ahead and she fell in beside him, close enough that his sleeve brushed her shoulder when the gallery curved.
-Neither of them spoke.
-Tessa walked with her arms pulled close, hands curled against her stomach.
-The numbness was receding, slowly, the tingling that preceded recovery creeping down from her elbows toward her wrists.
-The emptiness in her chest had settled — no longer expanding, but present.
+She walked with her arms pulled close, hands curled against her stomach.
+The heaviness receded slowly — sensation creeping down from her elbows toward her wrists.
+The emptiness in her chest settled.
+No longer expanding, but present.
 A debt.
-The warmth she had lost to the wall would return.
-Eventually.
-The knowledge would not.

-The gallery climbed in reverse — the long, gradual curve ascending toward the iron door and the active sections beyond.
-The infrastructure returned around them, grating underfoot, then pipe conduits reappearing along the walls, the iron ribs closing in as they left the bare rock behind.
-The world of human engineering reassembled itself bracket by bracket, and with each step the draw at her back grew fainter, though it did not disappear.
-Patient.
-Vast.
-Pulling with the slow insistence of a tide that knew it had forever.
+Elias adjusted his pace to hers without being asked.
+The gallery climbed in reverse, the infrastructure returning — grating underfoot, then pipe conduits along the walls, iron ribs closing in as they left the bare rock behind.
+The world of human engineering reassembled bracket by bracket.
+With each step the draw at her back grew fainter, though it did not disappear.

-Her foot caught an uneven plate, and Elias’s hand found her elbow.
-Fast.
-Sure.
-He’d been watching her in his peripheral vision for the last ten minutes, reading her balance by proximity, by instinct, by attention that could not be faked.
+Her foot caught an uneven plate.
+Elias’s hand found her elbow — fast, sure.
+He’d been watching her in his peripheral vision, reading her balance by attention that could not be faked.

 He held on longer than the stumble required.